thiagolouf/duckbeat/README.md

 DuckBeat is a tiny duck-themed spotify display powered by an ESP32
 It shows the currently playing track, album art, and playback status.
 Controlling it using switches and a rotary encoder

+#### why i did it
+I wanted a tiny desk companion that displays my currently playing Spotify music in a fun and satisfying way with the switches way.
+The duck-themed design is because i love ducks and i have a ton lol

 stuff it haves/does

  * 1.8" color TFT display